yrapop01/yrapop01.github.io/python/index.md

 ### Resource Deallocation

 If unhandled exception is raised in the middle of program execution then the commands that were planned to be executed in the end will not be reached.
-It is unacceptable programs that allocate resources in the begging of the work and free them in the end.
-To handle such scenarious finally keyword can be used.
+`finally` construct can be used to handle scenarious where resources should be freed in the end.
 Code that is written in finally block is executed whether exception is raised or not.

 ```python